yangboz/cctbot/README.md

 -Gordon Gekko

+"
+Blockchain is an emerging technology that can radically improve banking, supply chain, and other transaction networks and can create new opportunities for innovation.
+Businesses contain many examples of networks of individuals and organizations that collaborate to create value and wealth.
+These networks work together in markets that exchange assets in the form of goods and services between the participants.

+Blockchain technology provides the basis for a dynamic shared ledger that can be applied to save time when recording transactions between parties, remove costs associated with intermediaries, and reduce risks of fraud and tampering.
+"

-Gekko is a CryptoCurrency trading bot application that connects to popular Bitcoin exchanges and automatically make profit ("money never sleep!").
+CCTBOT is a CryptoCurrency trading bot application that connects to popular Bitcoin exchanges and automatically make profit ("money never sleep!").
 It is written in JavaScript and runs on [Node.js](http://nodejs.org).

 *Use cctbot at your own risk.*